Othryades/The-School-Management-PHP-MySQL/readme.md

 # The School Management

-Todo list was my first project during my studies an it's a basic Todo list using HTML, CSS and pure Javascript
+The School Management was my final project before getting FullStack certified.
+It's an application for managing a school built with Laravel.

 ## Features

-* Save task.
+* Create student.
+* Create courses an classes.
+* adding student to classes.
-* delete task.
+* Permissions
-* Save task in local storage.

 ## How